Join a Team of World-changers

 - FYE courses are taught by real engineering faculty, not graduate students.
 What’s more, you get increased attention from faculty due to smaller class sizes.

 - You get to learn about each major in the college.
 Sure, you might want to be a civil engineer, but you may discover another field of engineering that opens up a whole new world.
-Plus, learning about other disciplines will better enable you to collaborate with students in other majors.
+Learning about other disciplines will enable you to collaborate with students in other majors.

 - If you transfer from another institution, the FYE program gives you a community of your own within the college.
 That will help you adjust swiftly to life at UK!